dfsantamaria/POC4COMMERCE/README.md

             where:</br>
               -  "executionOutput1", "MyAgentOutput1" represent the entity name of the action output and the agent behavior output, respectively.

+Check the files
+- test/test_behavior_gen.py;
+- test/meeting-130721/meeting-130721.py

+for some examples of using the OCGEN module.

 # OCCSE Module
 ## Create a Query
 To use the OCCSE engine you need at least a query.
 You can either